Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I’ll come right out with the biggest downside our team found.
-The matching words and phrases to pictures exercises can become a little repetitive and boring.
-It’s essentially just some variation of the same drill over and over (the Rocket and Duolingo lessons are much more engaging).
+The matching phrases to pictures exercises can become a little repetitive and boring at times.
+It’s essentially just some variation of the same drill over and over.
+This program just doesn’t have the same engagement level as other apps, like Rocket and Duolingo.

-I just wish there was a little more variety within the lessons, sort of like the Babbel and Pimsleur drills.
-Don’t get me wrong, I think Rosetta Stone lessons and drills are highly effective – they can just become monotonous at times.
+I just wish there was a little more variety within the lessons, perhaps like the Babbel and Pimsleur drills.
+Don’t get me wrong, I think the Rosetta Stone lessons and drills are highly effective, but they can just become monotonous at times.

 Culturally Irrelevant Images

 My next bone to pick is that the lessons sometimes use culturally irrelevant images.
-For example, you’ll see an image of a Japanese geisha to demonstrate the word mujer (i.e. woman).
+For example, you’ll see an image of a Japanese geisha to demonstrate the word mujer in Spanish (i.e. woman).

 I mean, it’s not a big deal, but it can be a little odd at times, especially when you’re trying to learn a specific language like Spanish.
 I could totally understand that image being used for the Rosetta Stone Japanese program, but Spanish?